Saboor-Hamedi/my-nvim-config/notes.md

       <b>or tag* types</b>        csth1<CR>       <div>or tag types</div>
       functi*on calls     dsf             function calls
   ```
- 1.`ysiw` this surrounds a single word.
+ 1.`ysiw` this surrounds a 'single' word.
  2.`ys$` this `surrounds` the whole line
+ 3.`ds]` delete around lExampel
+ 4.dst rmove HTML tags
+ 5.`cs` change the qoutes this ' to this "
 ## Move quickly

   The purpose of vim is to navigate quickly over you app and notes, or any other things  For that
   there are plugins, but I would rather choose the core vim which enables me to move faster inside
   the buffer